Gaza genocide: Medical workers

+Board of Peace

+On 27 June 2026, The Guardian released a story about a draft resolution of the Board of Peace, which Omar Shakir of DAWN said could potentially lead to complete immunity for Israel from any prosecution for crimes in Gaza and enable it to seize any land or property for its own use without recompense, adding: "Far from signaling an end to genocide, apartheid and occupation, this document suggests entrenching some of its ugliest signature characteristics.
+This risks not only complicity, but direct perpetration of grave abuses."

+On 30 June, the Board of Peace reportedly scheduled a pilot scheme to put Gaza civilians into camps overseen by a multilateral force.
+The aim is to leave Hamas with "no people, no land, and no resources".
+Ahmed al-Tanani of the Arab Center for Research and Policy Studies said Hamas is demanding the mediators provide real guarantees to prevent humanitarian projects from turning into a "cover for genocide".

 Academic and legal discourse

 There is a growing consensus among genocide and Holocaust scholars, international legal experts, human rights organisations, and governments that Israel's actions in Gaza constitute genocide.
 Israel and its supporters deny the accusation.

-Relationship to the Nakba, the broader Palestinian genocide accusation, and ideology within Israel
+Relationship to Zionism and the Nakba

+Palestinians have emphasized the relationship between the Gaza genocide and Zionism and its political violence, describing the Gaza genocide as a continuation of the Nakba and ongoing Nakba.

-Some scholars say the Gaza genocide is merely the latest stage of a "slow-motion genocide" of Palestinians that began with the Nakba and the expulsion of hundreds of thousands of Palestinians upon Israel's founding in 1948.
+Some scholars argue that the Gaza genocide is merely the latest stage of a "slow-motion genocide" of Palestinians that began with the Nakba and the expulsion of hundreds of thousands of Palestinians upon Israel's founding in 1948.

-According to B'Tselem and others, the Gaza genocide is occurring in the context of over 75 years of Zionist settler colonial violence and Jewish supremacy targeting the Palestinian people.
+According to B'Tselem and others, the Gaza genocide is occurring in the context of over 75 years of Zionist settler colonial violence and Jewish supremacy targeting Palestinians.
 Multiple genocide scholars argue that settler colonialism is an important motive for Israel's actions.
 Raz Segal and B'Tselem also highlight the increasing influence of Jewish supremacy in Israeli politics, while reports by Francesca Albanese and Amos Goldberg highlight the project of Greater Israel.